North Pole by Ship

 powered ice breaker, the largest and most powerful in the world

-onto the ice, have a glass of
+onto the ice, have a glass of champagne and BBQ in celebration.

-into the sea!.
+planet.
 Rarely visited Franz Josef Land is on the itinerary

 on the way back, helicopter flights give you an aerial view